Worty76/worty/README.md

 ## Overview ⭐️

-- Describing my information, also showing my desires in life and the future life.
+- A page describing my information, showing my desires in life and the future.
 - A bunch of articles talking about life around me.

 ## Setup And Deployment 🔧